-Name of the entity / country of incorporation (as indicated in (i)a. above) Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal assets (as stated in the accounting balance sheet of the legal Fed bank Financial Services Ltd India Marketing of Bank's own products and lending against gold and property. entity) 2791.05 entity) 16901.36 Equirus Capital Private Ltd The Company is engaged in investment banking.
+Name of the entity / country of incorporation (as indicated in (i)a. above) Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) Total balance sheet assets (as stated in the accounting balance sheet of the legal entity) Fed bank Financial Services Ltd India Marketing of Bank's own products and lending against gold and property.
+4622.30 21285.30 Equirus Capital Private Ltd The Company is engaged in investment banking.
 The company caters to both domestic and international market.
-326.61 367.00 d) The aggregate amount of capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation i.e. that are deducted:
+491.77 788.04 Federal Operations and Services Limited FedServ will carry out all the operational activities of the Bank including but not limited to accounts service division, payment settlement division, trade finance division, treasury back end section, contact center operations, IT support etc 47.14 56.97 d) The aggregate amount of capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation i.e. that are deducted:

-Name of the subsidiaries / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity Capital deficiencies NIL e) The aggregate amounts (e.g. current book value) of the bank's total interests in insurance entities, which are risk-weighted: (Amount in ₹ Mn.)
+Name of the Principle activity Total balance % of bank's Capital subsidiaries / of the entity sheet equity (as stated in the holding in the total equity deficiencies country of incorporation accounting lotal equity oorporauori balance sheet of the legal entity) NIL e) The aggregate amounts (e.g. current book value) of the bank's total interests in insurance entities, which are risk-weighted: (Amount in ₹ Mn.)

-Name of the insurance entities / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity / proportion of voting power Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method IDBI Federal Life Insurance Company LtdIndia Insurance 7,781.47 26% CRAR will reduce by 0.15% under deduction method f) Restrictions or impediments on transfer of funds or regulatory capital within the banking group:
+Name of the insurance entities / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity / proportion of voting Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method IDBI Federal Life Insurance Company LtdIndia Insurance 9128.53 power 26% CRAR will reduce by 0.15% under deduction method f) Restrictions or impediments on transfer of funds or regulatory capital within the banking group: